 - MRI scan or CT scan

 - a test to take a sample of fluid that surrounds the brain and spinal cord (lumbar puncture)

 - blood tests

-Germ cell tumours make chemicals that can show in the blood.
-If your doctor thinks you have a germ cell tumour you have a blood test to look for:
+Some germ cell tumours make substances that can show in the blood.
+These are called tumour markers.
+If your doctor thinks that you have a germ cell tumour, you might have blood tests to look for:

 - alpha fetoprotein (AFP)

 - human chorio gonadotropin (HCG)

 Treatment for pineal region tumours

 Treatment depends on the type of tumour you have.